-As an ambassador, I strive with all of the teams that I work with to instill in them the idea that changing a mindset is not necessarily a bad thing; that new ways of doing things in a sustainable manner is best for our planet in the long term.
+As an ambassador, I strive with all of the teams that I work with to instill in them the idea that changing a mindset is not necessarily a bad thing; that new ways of doing things in a sustainable manner is better for our planet in the long term.
 In my personal life, my family works hard to minimize our waste, recycling everything that we can, and searching for new ways to keep improving our lifestyle.
-Small incremental changes to the way we operate as a husband and wife has begun to trickle to other friends and family and we’re seeing positive change all around us.
+Small incremental changes to the way we operate as a husband and wife have begun to trickle to other friends and family and we’re seeing positive change all around us.

 What’s up next for you?

 Now that the VOR is complete, I have returned to my work in professional yachting.
-I sail as the navigator on board a few different boats and continue to manage data analytics for a variety of professional teams.
+I sail as the navigator onboard a few different boats and continue to manage data analytics for a variety of professional teams.
 My schedule is full with lots of interesting and challenging projects.